codeswimmer/MCTransceiver/README.md

 The library uses ARC.
 It has been developed using Xcode 5 & tested against iOS 7.x.

+##### Documentation
+The Xcode project includes a `Documentation` target which can be used to generate documentation for the API.
+It requires the use of [appledoc](http://gentlebytes.com/appledoc/).
+Once you've built the documentation it will be available through Xcode's Documentation window.

+The latest [HTML documentation](https://github.com/KeithErmel/MCTransceiver/docs/index.html) is also available.

 ##### Examples
 The <code>[Examples](https://github.com/KeithErmel/MCTransceiver/tree/master/Examples)</code> folder includes a the [MCTransceiverExample](https://github.com/KeithErmel/MCTransceiver/tree/master/Examples/MCTransceiverExample) project that demonstrates communication between two iOS devices: one acting as the advertiser <code>(host)</code> the other as the browser <code>(join)</code>.